tobyesmith/singularity101/_sources/workflow.md

 library, the From keyword becomes valid and is used to specify the name and tag of the base OS.

-The `%files` section allows to copy files into the container.
+The `%files` section enables you to copy files into the container.
 This is useful when a program is compiled and you want to move around the recently built program to a second stage container.

-The `%environment` section allows to define environment variables that will be set at runtime.
+The `%environment` section enables you to define environment variables that will be set at runtime.
 These variables are not available during build time.

 The `%post` section is where you can download files from the internet with tools like `git` and `wget`, install new software, write configuration files, create